 tags that do not point into the history of the branch are not fetched.”

 So let’s check the operation in practice.
 We will copy the operation from the previous example, but this time we will add another parameter.
 Let’s see its effect

 Managed to!
 This time we managed to clone a single branch only.
 Why do we need this?
-Sometimes the repository we are working on can be very extensive and we don’t need to download all branches.
+Sometimes the git repository we are working on can be very extensive and we don’t need to download all branches.
 Both for reasons of saving memory and keeping order and avoiding chaos, such instruction can be useful and helpful for us.

 Conclusion on how to clone a repository and how to clone a specific branch

 Today we learned how to clone a repository and how to clone a specific branch in Git.
 It allows us to have more control over what we do, but it also has its consequences.
-At the beginning, I mentioned that a local copy of the repository, in the extreme case, allows you to restore the project.
+At the beginning, I mentioned that a local copy of the existing git repository, in the extreme case, allows you to restore the project.
 So each local clone works a bit like a backup of the base repository.
-The problem appears when this copy contains only a single branch, then of course we do not have the entire repository and we must be aware of it.
-Proper repository backup is important and should never rely on local reproductions because the parameters of the clone function allow you to filter many items and we can never be sure of the differences between ours and external repos.
+The problem appears when this copy contains only a single branch, then of course we do not have the entire remote repository and we must be aware of it.
+Proper backup is important and should never rely on local reproductions, because the parameters of the git clone function allow you to filter many items and we can never be sure of the differences between ours and external repos.
 I recommend using dedicated backup solutions like GitProtect.io to avoid surprises.